Last updated on November 4th, 2022 at 12:56 pm

 Following ethical fashion standards also falls under this umbrella.
 This means protecting the rights and welfare of all those who work tirelessly to execute a brand’s design and vision — the garment workers.

-Trends in Sustainable Fashion for 2021
+Trends in Sustainable Fashion

 This year, ethical clothing brands have taken a new approach to how they design and manufacture their clothing.
 Although thanks to the pandemic, the most popular outfits were loungewear, PJs, and sweat pants, style influencers are showcasing unique, eco-friendly style options.